aleen42/PersonalWiki/post/complex_font_size/complex_font_size.md

 This gets slightly more complicated when [ruby](https://en.wikipedia.org/wiki/Ruby_character) is involved.
 In ideographic scripts (usually, Han and Han-based scripts like Kanji or Hanja) it's sometimes useful to have the pronunciation of each character above it in a phonetic script, for the aid of readers without proficiency in that script, and this is known as "ruby" ("furigana" in Japanese).
 Because these scripts are ideographic, it's not uncommon for learners to know the pronunciation of a word but have no idea how to write it.
 An example would be 日 本, which is 日本 ("nihon", i.e. "Japan") in Kanji with ruby にほん in the phonetic Hiragana script above it.

-As you can probably see, the phonetic ruby text is in a smaller font size (usually 50% of the font size of the main text ^[1](https://manishearth.github.io/blog/2017/08/10/font-size-an-unexpectedly-complex-css-property/#fn:1)^ ).
+As you can probably see, the phonetic ruby text is in a smaller font size (usually 50% of the font size of the main text [<a id="fnref1" href="#fn1">1</a>] ).
 The minimum font-size support *respects* this, and ensures that if the ruby is supposed to be `50%`of the size of the text, the minimum font size for the ruby is `50%` of the original minimum font size.
 This avoids clamped text from looking like 日 本 (where both get set to the same size), which is pretty ugly.

 ### Text zoom